 \section{Abstract}

 Deep graph generative modeling has gained enormous attraction in recent years due to its impressive ability to directly learn the underlying hidden graph distribution.
-Despite their initial success, these techniques, like much of the existing deep generative methods, require a large number of training samples to learn a good model.
-Unfortunately, large number of training samples may not always be available in scenarios such as drug discovery for rare diseases.
+Despite their initial success, these techniques, like many of the existing deep generative methods, require a large number of training samples to learn a good model.
+Unfortunately, a large number of training samples may not always be available in scenarios such as drug discovery for rare diseases.
 At the same time, recent advances in few-shot learning have opened door to applications where available training data is limited.
-In this work, we introduce the hitherto unexplored paradigm of \textit{few-shot graph generative modeling}.
-Towards this, we develop \textsc{GShot}, a meta-learning based framework for \textit{few-shot labeled} graph generative modeling. \textsc{GShot} learns to transfer meta-knowledge from similar auxiliary graph datasets.
+In this work, we introduce the hitherto unexplored paradigm of \textit{labeled graph generative modeling under data scarcity.} Towards this, we develop \textsc{GShot}, a meta-learning based framework for \textit{labeled} graph generative modeling under data scarcity. \textsc{GShot} learns to transfer meta-knowledge from similar auxiliary graph datasets.
 Utilizing these prior experiences, \textsc{GShot} quickly adapts to an unseen graph dataset through \textit{self-paced fine-tuning}.
 Through extensive experiments on datasets from diverse domains having limited training samples, we establish that \textsc{GShot} generates graphs of superior fidelity compared to existing baselines.